RaynorUE/snich/README.md

 Below are known issues and workarounds for them.

 - Load All Application Files overwrites all files if i re-load an application.
-    - > __Workaround__: Save your files before reloading.
+    - >__Workaround__: Save your files before reloading.
 Working on a more long term / permanent fix for this.
 - Sometimes when loading new files the File Explorer is not refreshed and the file/folder may not be immediately visible.
+    - This seems to be better as of the latest version... keep an eye on it and let us know if it keeps happening.
-    - > __Workaround__: Expand/Collapse the instance folder or use the refresh button on the grey bar just above your instance name (the workspace folder header).
+    - >__Workaround__: Expand/Collapse the instance folder or use the refresh button on the grey bar just above your instance name (the workspace folder header).

 ---------------------------------------------------------------------------------------------------